geoalchemy/geoalchemy2/doc/orm_tutorial.rst

 The ``echo`` flag is a shortcut to setting up SQLAlchemy logging, which is accomplished via Python's standard logging module.
 With it is enabled, we'll see all the generated SQL produced.

+The ``plugins`` argument adds some event listeners to adapt the behavior of ``GeoAlchemy2`` to the dialect.
+This is not mandatory but if the plugin is not loaded, then the listeners will have to be added to the engine manually (see an example in :ref:`spatialite_tutorial`).

 The return value of ``create_engine`` is an ``Engine`` object, which represents the core interface to the database.